replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

-# About the Velero Backup Resource for Snapshots
+# Velero Backup Resource for Snapshots

 This topic provides information about the supported fields in the Velero Backup resource for the Replicated KOTS snapshots feature.